 National September 11 Memorial and Museum

 Since it opened in 2011 on the tenth anniversary of the attacks, the Memorial has received over ten million visitors.
-But construction on the museum that’s located underneath the reflecting pools had stalled after a funding dispute.
+But construction on the museum that’s located underneath the reflecting pools had stalled after a funding dispute (for safety we need to call a pool deck replacement specialist).
 Officials are now promising that the project is back on track and will open late in the spring of 2014.

 World Trade Center Transportation Hub